 - Install Podman Compose on the VM.
-The minimum supported podman-compose version is 1.0.6 - Check if podman and podman-compose are installed by running the following command: - podman-compose -v The above command displays an output similar to the following: podman-compose version 1.0.6 - podman -v The above command displays an output similar to the following: podman version - Podman can not create containers that bind to ports < 1024 (here).
+The minimum supported podman-compose version is 1.0.6 - Check if podman and podman-compose are installed by running the following command: - podman-compose -v The above command displays an output similar to the following: podman-compose version 1.0.6 - podman -v The above command displays an output similar to the following: podman version 4.4.1 - Podman can not create containers that bind to ports < 1024 (here).
 Hyperscale's proxy container binds port 80, 443.
-Run following command to enable binding or port: sudo sysctl net.ipv4.ip_unprivileged_port_start=80 - [Only Required for Oracle Load Service] Download and install Linux-based Oracle's instant client on the machine where the Hyperscale Compliance Orchestrator will be installed.
-The client should essentially include instantclient-basic (Oracle shared libraries) along with instantclient-tools containing Oracle's SQLLoader client.
+Run following command to enable binding or port: sudo sysctl net.ipv4.ip\unprivileged\port\start=80 containing Oracle's SQL\Loader client.
 Both the packages instantclient-basic and instantclient-tools should be unzipped in the same directory.
 A group ownership id of 50 with a permission mode of 550 or a user id of 65436 with a permission mode of 500 must be set recursively on the directory where Oracle's instant client binaries/libraries will be installed.
 This is required by the Hyperscale Compliance Orchestrator to be able to read or execute from the directory.